DeloitteAU/htl-parser/README.md

 **BSD 3-Clause License**

-> Copyright (C) 2018, Lachlan McDonald.
+> Copyright (c) 2018.
 All rights reserved.
 >
-> htl-parser can be downloaded from: https://github.com/lachlanmcdonald/htl-parser
+> htl-parser can be downloaded from: https://github.com/DeloitteDigitalAPAC/htl-parser
 >
 > Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 >